-- Distribution by a publicly traded trust that makes recurring sales of growing crops and timber - 10%. - 2.
+- Distribution by a publicly traded trust that makes recurring sales of growing crops and timber-10%. - 2.
 Distribution by a publicly traded trust not described in (1) above - 35%. - 3.
 Distribution by a REIT-35%.

-To determine whether an interest holder is a foreign person, see Regulations section 1.1445-8(e)
+To determine whether an interest holder is a foreign person, see Regulations section 1.1445-8(e).

-Any distribution by a REIT on stock regularly traded on a securities market in the United States is not treated as gain from the sale or exchange of a U.S. real property interest if the shareholder did not own more than 5% of that stock at any time during the tax year.
+Any distribution by a REIT on stock regularly traded on a securities market in the United States is not treated as gain from the sale or exchange of a U.S. real property interest if the shareholder did not own more than 5% of that stock at any time during the 1-year period ending on the date of the distribution.
 These distributions are included in the shareholder's gross income as a dividend (income code 06) from the REIT, not as long-term capital gain.
+Distributions by a regulated investment company (RIC) that is a qualified investment entity are also subject to this treatment (see Pub.
+515).